bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - current-framework (domain: system)

 2) Check that the rest address specified in the 'crud-rest-host' and 'crud-rest-port' is available;
-3) Check that the marathon address specified in the 'marathon-connect' is available;
+3) Check that the 'marathon-connect' is specified and the marathon address is available;
 4) Check that there is a setting with name specified in the 'current-framework' and also a file with name and version (divide 'current-framework' by '-') is uploaded.

 If all described above is correct, but the "failed" or the "error" status still takes place, please contact the support team.

-The *statistics* on the task execution are also available from the list of instances.
+The *information* on the task execution are also available from the list of instances.

-Click the "Information" icon |stats-icon| next to the Instance name you want to get the statistics for.
+Click the "Information" icon |stats-icon| next to the Instance name you want to get the information for.

 .. figure:: _static/FrameworkStatsIcon1.png

-A window will pop-up to show the stats.
+A window will pop-up to show the information.

 .. figure:: _static/FrameworkStats.png

-It displays the following information for each task in the list:
+It displays the list of tasks with the following information for each task in the list:

 - Task name.
 - State - Task status.